FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

       ...
   ```], caption: [The contents of the test @crd]) <test-crd>

-On a standard Kubernetes cluster, we expect the cluster to apply the first @crd,
+With a conventional Kubernetes cluster, we expect the cluster to apply the first @crd,
 and then reject the second @crd, due to it not supporting `v1`.
 With multiple
 vclusters, we expect both clusters to apply their @crd[s].
 We will then verify
 the presence of both @crd[s] in the cluster, and confirm that they are indeed
 separate versions.

 This test will not be concerned with the functionality of the @crd[s] themselves,
-as there is not backing controller for them, but rather with the behavior of the
+as there is no backing controller for them, but rather with the behavior of the
 cluster when presented with conflicting @crd[s].
 As such, we will not be testing
 the functionality of the @crd[s] themselves, but rather the behavior of the cluster when presented with conflicting @crd[s].